MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 #### AppSource apps

 - AppSource apps are never uninstalled unless they are preventing the tenant to upgrade.
 For more information, see [Maintain AppSource apps and per-tenant extensions](app-maintain.md).
-- AppSource apps are updated to the latest version during upgrades to a new [!INCLUDE[prod_short](../includes/prod_short.md)] major version (for instance 19.5 to 20.0), but are preserved during minor version upgrade (for instance 19.0 to 19.1) - unless the app was marked as incompatible by the extension publisher.
+- AppSource apps are updated to the latest version during upgrades to a new [!INCLUDE[prod_short](../includes/prod_short.md)] major version (for instance 19.5 to 20.0), but are preserved during minor version upgrade (for instance 19.0 to 19.1) - unless the app was marked as incompatible by the extension publisher through a support request.

 #### Microsoft apps